Air Integrated Dive Computer or Not?

-A lot of divers have very different opinions when it comes to whether or not use an air integrated dive computer.
-Should you decide to use one then the next question is whether you want the integration with a hose or hoseless.
+A lot of divers have very different opinions for whether to use an air integrated dive computer.
+Should you use one then the next question is whether you want the integration with a hose or hoseless.

 Let’s have a look at the different options below and get into the advantages and disadvantages of having an air integrated scuba computer.